dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 [ChangeNotifier] is disposable and is tracked by leak_tracker.

 But, as it is mixin, it does not have its own constructor.
-So, it communicated object creation in first `addListener`.
-That result in creation stack trace pointing to `addListener`, not to constructor.
+So, it communicates object creation in first `addListener`, that results in creation stack trace pointing to `addListener`, not to constructor.

-To make debugging easier, invoke [ChangeNotifier.mayBeDispatchObjectCreation] in constructorof the leaking class that uses ChangeNotifier.
-It will halp to identify the owner of the leaking instance.
+To make debugging easier, invoke [ChangeNotifier.mayBeDispatchObjectCreation] in constructor of the class.
+It will help to identify the owner in case of leaks.

 ### 2. Static or global object causes notGCed leaks